 Most often, raises and promotions occur based on outstanding performance and the achievement of quotas and goals.
 Employee performance helps leadership understand an employee’s ability and expertise, which is valuable information.
-What many leaders forget to look at is an employee’s aptitude, desire to grow, and overall potential.
+What many leaders forget to look at is an employee’s attitude, desire to grow, and overall potential.

 Just because an athlete is one of the best players of all time does not mean that they can be an effective coach.
 Some of your employees are not cut out to be leaders even though they are producing at a high level.
-They may lack visionary ability or their personality might prevent them from relying on others.
+They may lack the visionary ability or their personality might prevent them from relying on others.
 This is why potential outweighs performance when looking for your next leader.